yifanwu0909/Interview-Prep/SQL_Questions.md

 ## Explain the Difference Between UNION AND UNION ALL?
 Union keeps unique records whereas Union keeps all records including all the duplicates.
-Also, the union does a deduplication step before returning the data and the union all prints concatenated results
+Also, the union does a deduplication step before returning the data and the union all prints concatenated results.

 [Back to TOC](#SQL-Questions)